CP1401/Practicals/prac_06/README.md

 ### Things to do

 We did quite a number of steps along the way with this example program.
+Here are a few more things to extend it just a bit more:

 - See if you can change the printing of BMI (NOT the calculation) in main so that it is limited to 1 decimal place (e.g. 44.4 not 44.44444... as above).
 - If you have not done so already, complete your `run_tests` function so that it covers each logical possibility of output.